 The idea that God is our Father and Mary is our “heavenly mother” is straight from the pit of hell.

 There’s no denying the fact that the use of rosary was adopted from paganism.
 It’s use goes back thousands of years.
-According to the book The Cross in Tradition, History and Art, the Phoenicians used a circle of beads resembling a rosary in their worship of Astarte, about 800 B.C. (p.
-21).
+According to the book The Cross in Tradition, History and Art, the Phoenicians used a circle of beads resembling a rosary in their worship of Astarte, about 800 B.C.
 Some Hindus also use rosaries in their worship of Vishnu (108 beads).
 Shiva devotees also use it for chanting his names.

-Regardless of the so-called miracles that come with using the rosary, it’s an abominable object that has no place in Bible Christianity.
+Regardless of the so-called miracles that have come with using the rosary, it’s an abominable object that has no place in Bible Christianity.